awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

 + `AWS::Serverless::Api`
 + `AWS::Serverless::Application`
 + `AWS::Serverless::Function`
++ `AWS::Serverless::LayerVersion`
 + `AWS::Serverless::SimpleTable`
 + `AWS::StepFunctions::Activity`
 + `AWS::StepFunctions::StateMachine`

 ## Policy Templates<a name="serverlessrepo-policy-templates"></a>

 AWS SAM allows you to choose from a list of policy templates to scope the permissions of your Lambda functions to the resources that are used by your application\.
-Policy templates do not require additional customer acknowledgements to deploy the application\.
+Policy templates don't require additional customer acknowledgements to deploy the application\.

 Below is the list of available policy templates, along with the permissions that are applied to each one\.
 AWS SAM automatically populates the placeholder items \(such as AWS Region and account ID\) with the appropriate information\.